Georgia-Southwestern-State-Univeristy/term-project-group-5/docs/mvp/scope-lock.md

 **MVP User Stories**
 1. Access Homepage: As a traveler exploring trip options, I want to access the homepage, so that I can begin searching for destinations.
 2. Enter Search Preferences: As a traveler exploring destinations, I want to complete a search form that includes required fields and optional preference fields such as vibe, budget, and other travel interests, so that the system can generate destination suggestions that align with what I am looking for in a trip.
-3. Submit Search Request: As a traveler wanting suggestions, I want to click a “Submit” button after entering my preferences, so that I can navigate to a results page showing destination suggestions.
+3. Submit Search Request: As a traveler wanting suggestions, I want to click a submit button after entering my preferences, so that I can navigate to a results page showing destination suggestions.
 4. View Destination Suggestions: As a traveler exploring options, I want to see a list of destination suggestions based on my entered criteria, so that I can consider destinations that match my preferences.
 5. Update Dates and Travelers on Results Page: As a traveler refining my search, I want to update travel dates and the number of travelers using input fields at the top of the destination results page, so that I can adjust my search without returning to the homepage.